jamesmontemagno/xamarin-workshop/Xamarin.Forms/README.md

 }
 ```

-2. Inside of the `SpeakersViewModel` constructor, create the `GetSpeakersCommand` and pass it two methods
+2. Inside of the `MonkeysViewModel` constructor, create the `GetMonkeysCommand` and pass it two methods
     - One to invoke when the command is executed
     - Another that determines if the command is enabled.
 Both methods can be implemented as lambda expressions as shown below: